-Hemophilia of Georgia's Social Workers provide many services such as counseling and community resource referral to help people who have bleeding disorders.
+Hemophilia of Georgia's social workers provide many services, such as counseling and community resource referral.
 The social workers also assist clients with personal and financial issues.

-This is a question often asked when HoG social workers meet with clients.
-The easy answer is, social workers are problem solvers.
+The answer is easy.
+Social workers are problem solvers.
 Bleeding disorders bring with them a host of questions and problems most people don't have to deal with, and those problems can often disrupt family life causing stress and strain.
 These are some of the questions HoG Social Workers can help answer:

-In addition to counseling services, community resource planning, and long range planning, the HoG social work staff has the ability to help with specific financial needs.
+In addition to counseling services, community resource planning, and long range planning, the HoG social work staff has the ability to help with specific financial needs for those who qualify.

 - Funds to purchase Medic Alert® bracelets

-- Resources to help with the expense of a health insurance policy
+- Resources to help with the health insurance expense

-- Assistance with some clinic charges not covered by insurance or Medicaid
+- Assistance with clinic charges not covered by insurance or Medicaid

 - Help with transportation and/or lodging for clinic visits